8th Parliament of Singapore

 The 8th Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 6 January 1992 and was prorogued on 6 December 1993.
 It commenced its second session on 10 January 1994 and was dissolved on 16 December 1996.

 The members of the 8th Parliament were elected in the 1991 general election.
 Parliament was controlled by a People's Action Party majority, led by Prime Minister Goh Chok Tong and his cabinet.
 The Speaker was Tan Soo Khoon.
 The de facto Leader of the Opposition was Chiam See Tong until he resigned as secretary-general of the Singapore Democratic Party on 17 May 1993, and was replaced by Ling How Doong, chairman of his party.

+At roughly five years, this term had the longest tenure in Singapore history.
+With Ng Kah Ting's departure, Lee Kuan Yew became the last MP from the inaugural Parliament to remain in Parliament; he would eventually die in office in 2015.